yoann01/ktmd/_posts/2017-08-22-GDC17-cuphead-anim.md

 Subscribe to the channel to stay on top of regular updates, and check out GDC Vault for thousands of more in-depth talks from our archives.

-GDC talks cover a range of developmental topics including game design, programming, audio, visual arts, business management, production, online games, and much more.
-We post a fresh GDC video every weekday.
-Subscribe to the channel to stay on top of regular updates, and check out GDC Vault for thousands of more in-depth talks from our archives.

 [Follow us on Twitter ](https://twitter.com/Official_GDC)

 Check out our Facebook page for GDC exclusives